 In this section, you will measure the Time on Air (ToA) under the three different radio configurations and for different message sizes.
+The ToA is the time necessary to send a message on the radio interface.

 For this, you can start by implementing a function on the client that measures the time necessary for sending a message.
 For example, you can use the micros() function available in the arduino libraries.